rust-lang/book/src/ch15-03-drop.md

 method named `drop` that takes a mutable reference to `self`.

-Listing 15-6 shows a `WebSocket` struct that doesn't actually connect to anything, but we're printing out `Websocket created.` right after we create the struct and `Closing the socket!` when the instance goes out of scope so that we can see when each piece of code gets run:
+Listing 15-6 shows a `WebSocket` struct that doesn't actually connect to anything, but we're printing out `WebSocket created.` right after we create the struct and `Closing the socket!` when the instance goes out of scope so that we can see when each piece of code gets run: